-A gig just dropped on your desk as a freelancer, and you are excited about it.
+A gig just dropped on your desk as an independent truck driver, and you are excited about it.
 A client of yours has requested that you prepare a trucking invoice to be delivered to their client.
 With the intent to deliver on the job, you are ready to check out for some trucking invoice templates online quickly.

 You intend to study and modify any of them to suit your client’s prescription.
 However, just before you begin to prepare this invoice, let's take a stroll down to see vital information that will aid you in delivering a top-notched document.